-Amyotrophic Lateral Sclerosis (ALS) is not contagious.
-It is a degenerative disease that affects the brain and spinal cord.
-A chronic disorder, it causes a loss of control of voluntary muscles.
+Amyotrophic lateral sclerosis (ALS) is a degenerative disease that affects the brain and spinal cord.
+ALS is a chronic disorder that causes a loss of control of voluntary muscles.
 The nerves controlling speech, swallowing, and limb movements are often affected.
-Unfortunately, a cure has not yet been found for the disease.
+Unfortunately, a cure has not yet been found for it.

 ALS can be classified as either sporadic or familial.
-Ninety percent of cases are sporadic.
+Most cases are sporadic.
 That means no specific cause is known.

-There is a genetic explanation for ALS in less than 10 percent of cases.
-Other causes of ALS are not well understood.
-Some factors which scientists think might contribute to ALS include:
+The Mayo Clinic estimates that genetics only cause ALS in about 5 to 10 percent of cases.
+Other causes of ALS aren’t well understood.
+Some factors that scientists think might contribute to ALS include:

 - free radical damage